rbccps-iisc/cp313/assignment_1/readme.md

 You can perform rostopic echo <topic_name> to display the sensor output Wheel odometry is the most accurate amongst these for the scenario in which the data was generated.
 Lidar odometry tends to be noisy and the values it produces are not very reliable.
-Subscribing to the IMU topic provides no odometry.
+Subscribing to the IMU topic provides IMU data.

 ### Running the ROSBag file
 ROSBag is ROS's way of recording and storing data in a compressed form.
 You can create a ROSBag of sensor/actuator message recordings while